There’s truly no end to the things you can make with macrame. All you need is a little creativity!

 That said, this is a very simple kit.
-It’s probably not the best choice for adult crafters, but for kids, it’s absolutely perfect.
+It’s probably not the best choice for adult crafters, but it’s absolutely perfect for kids.
 And at less than $10, it’s not a hard sell.

-Grab this as a gift for any child or teenager interested in crafts and they’ll love it.
-The link below goes to Amazon, but you can often find this kit in Hobby Lobby and other craft stores, too.
+Grab this as a gift for any child or teenager interested in crafts, and they’ll love it.
+The link below goes to Amazon, but you can often find this kit in Hobby Lobby and other craft stores as well.

-If you already have some experience with macrame and access to the right materials, all you’re missing is a good pattern.
+If you already have some experience with macrame and have access to suitable materials, all you’re missing is a good pattern.
 And the great thing about macrame patterns is that they’re very inexpensive.

-Since it’s just the pattern you’ll have to find your own materials, but the digital format means you can download it and start crafting right away!
+Since it’s just the pattern, you’ll have to source materials independently, but the digital format lets you download it and start crafting right away!
 This seller also sells many gorgeous macrame kits; you can discover more here.

-Macrame tree of life designs have been popular for decades now, and this pattern teaches you everything you need to know to make your very own.
+Macrame tree of life designs have been popular for decades, and this pattern teaches you everything you need to know to make your own.

 It isn’t a traditional dream catcher, but it’s a great way to add a little boho flair to your home — the branch design is stunning!

 Since it’s a digital pattern, you can download it right after purchase!
 This seller has another pattern that uses a slightly different branch structure.

 Now we’re entering the realm of completely free macrame dream catcher tutorials on YouTube.
-These offer less instruction and little in the way of support, so they may not be ideal for absolute beginners.
+These offer less instruction and little in the way of support, so they may not be ideal if you’re an absolute beginner.

 However, it’s hard to argue with the low price of free!

 This first tutorial is from the Korean macrame YouTube channel Made in May.
-It’s a fairly standard design and exclusively uses macrame cord, so you won’t need to buy additional netting material.
+It features a fairly standard design and exclusively uses macrame cord, so you won’t need to buy additional netting material.

-As you may have imagined from the title, this is #5 in a series of macrame dream catcher tutorials.
-Other videos teach how to make more modern designs and even a butterfly pattern instead of a standard net!
-Check out the full playlist here.
+As you may have assumed from the title, this is #5 in a series of macrame dream catcher tutorials.
+Other videos cover more modern designs and even a butterfly pattern instead of a standard net!
+You can check out the full playlist here.